Visit Evora, a historical city in the Alentejo region of Portugal. This UNESCO World Heritage city is only 90 minutes from Lisbon.

 This post may contain affiliate links.
 If you click on an affiliate link, at no additional cost to you, I will earn a small commission if you decide to book.
 Please check out my privacy policy and disclosure for more information.

-In fact, this small city is the capital of the Alentejo region which happens to be the largest region in Portugal.
+This small city is the capital of the Alentejo region which happens to be the largest region in Portugal.
 This region sits above the Algarve and stretches from the Atlantic to the Portugal-Spain border in the centre of Portugal.

 Such a central location makes Evora a great base to explore all of the Alentejo or a starting point to reach the Algarve or even Spain.